yviscool/egg-pig/README.md

 ```

 ### tips
-CanActivate, EgggInterceptor, PipeTransform are all abstract class which extends `egg/BaseContextClass`, it means you can use this on methods . such as
+CanActivate, EgggInterceptor, PipeTransform,  ExceptionFilter are all abstract class which extends `egg/BaseContextClass`, it means you can use this on methods . such as

 ```js
 class XXPipe extends PipeTransform{